KumarRobotics/imu_vn_100/README.md

 ## Bug Report

-Perfer to open an issue.
+Prefer to open an issue.
 You can also send an E-mail to sunke.polyu@gmail.com.

-## Bugs or Features Required of the Offical SDK
+## Bugs or Features Required of the Official SDK

 * [Solved] Define macros for options to set synchronization register and communication control register. (vndevice.h)